Ricky-Fr/XTouch-Mini-Script/README.md

   - Pot assigned to Volume/Utility Gain, Pano, Sends

 - **Plugin Mode**:
-  - Acces to all plugins and rack pararemeters:
+  - Acces to all plugins and rack parameters:
     - Smart parameter control of an **EQ8 equalizer**
     - Manipulation of **ADSR** functions on a synthesizer
     - Control of racks, drum kit pads